-Shoots at 3.5 frames/sec. for as long as the shutter button is pressed (during JPEG).
+Shoots 7 frames or more at 3 frames/sec. for as long as the shutter button is pressed (during JPEG).
+Focus and exposure are locked at the first frame (during S-AF, MF).

-- Press the shutter button fully and keep it pressed.
-The camera will take pictures in sequence until you release the button. - Focus, exposure, and white balance are locked at the first frame (during S-AF, MF).
+Press the shutter button fully and keep it pressed.
+The camera will take pictures in sequence until you release the button.

-During sequential shooting, if the battery check blinks due to low battery, the camera stops shooting and starts saving the pictures you have taken on the card.
+· During sequential shooting, if the battery check blinks due to low battery, the camera stops shooting and starts saving the pictures you have taken on the card.
 The camera may not save all of the pictures depending on how much battery power remains.